DLorenzoLaguno17/TDD/README.md

 Planning beforehand what it is intended to have for each version of the game creates a guideline to follow when it comes to create the releases.
 In this way the team can identify in which phase of the development they are.
 For example, a company creating an RTS could decide that they want the fog of war to be for the version `v0.6`.
 Eventually, when it is implemented it will mean they have arrived to that version and that it is time for a new release.

 ### Delivery platform and requirements
 It defines the **target platform** for which the game will be delivered, such as PC, Xbox, PS4 or other consoles.
-In addition, in this section is specified minimum and the recommended hardware and software which are required to play it. **Minimum requisites** are the ones for which the game has been designed and will make the platform run it.
-On the other hand, **recommended requisites** will allow the user to run the game fluidly.
+In addition, in this section is specified minimum and the recommended hardware and software which are required to play it.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/TDD/blob/master/docs/platforms.jpg?raw=true" alt="Platforms" width="675" height="380">